CGJennings/se3docs/docs/um-bulk-export.md

   // True if this face is a "simple back face" simpleBackFace,
-  // True if the option to synthesize bleed margins was selected synthesizeBleedMargin,
+  // True if the option to synthesize bleed margins was selected bleedMargin,

-  // The following properties can be modified to affect the final result:
+  // The following can be changed to affect the output:

   // String that gives the full path to image file to be written exportPath,